jmhutchison/QGIS-Training-Manual/animal_health/exercise3.rst

 Choose :kbd:`PoultrySuddenDeath_32750` as the input vector layer, and use a buffer distance of
 15000 (remember your layer units are metres).

+Click on *Dissolve buffer results*.

-Click on 'Dissolve buffer results' and name your new shapefile :kbd:`PoultrySD15kmBuffer_32750.shp`.
+Click on *Browse* and name your new shapefile :kbd:`PoultrySD15kmBuffer_32750.shp`.

 Add this layer to your map.
 The result should look something like this: